RTEMS/rtems-docs/c-user/clock/introduction.rst

 * :ref:`InterfaceRtemsClockGetMonotonicCoarse` - Gets the time elapsed since
-  some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in seconds and nanoseconds format.
+  some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse resolution in seconds and nanoseconds format.

 * :ref:`InterfaceRtemsClockGetMonotonicCoarseBintime` - Gets the time elapsed
-  since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in binary time format.
+  since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse resolution in binary time format.

 * :ref:`InterfaceRtemsClockGetMonotonicCoarseTimeval` - Gets the time elapsed
-  since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in seconds and microseconds format.
+  since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse resolution in seconds and microseconds format.

 * :ref:`InterfaceRtemsClockGetBootTime` - Gets the time elapsed since the